In today’s climate of clickbait and fake news, your audience is craving reliable, credible content.

-A client recently asked us to advise on their fact-checking process, which led to a lot of thinking.
-Based on the content writing our team has done over the years for both journalism and business clients, we compiled these four ways to fact check your branded content.
+A client recently asked me to advise on their fact-checking process, which led to a lot of thinking.
+Based on the content writing I’ve done over the years for both journalism and business clients, I compiled these four ways to fact check your branded content.

 1. Have your content writing team fact check their own content.

 This method leaves it in the hands of the content creators.
 The good: It’s low cost, and takes the burden of fact checking off your shoulders.
 The bad: Unless your content writing staff or contractors are trained in what to check, and how—plus how to qualify sources, judge the quality of polls and studies, and read highly technical reports—they may not be much better than no fact checker at all.

 Veteran journalist Steve Buttry (who passed away in 2017) created this excellent, excellent post and checklist to help writers ensure their copy is perfect—from “Ask sources to spell name and title; then verify what you wrote” to “Have you assumed anything?
 (If so, verify, hedge or remove.)”

 Using this, or developing your own checklist and training, is an up-front bit of work that will pay off forever with error-free content.
 (Or at least as close as anyone can get to that ideal.)

 2. Have sources check and approve the entire piece of content.

 While most trained journalists scoff at this idea, many content departments and agencies promise sources—who are interviewed for case studies, white papers, articles, or blog posts—that they’ll have the opportunity to look at the draft and either approve it or request changes.